Mehdi Ghayedi

-Mehdi Ghayedi (مهدی قایدی; born 5 December 1998) is an Iranian professional footballer who plays as a forward or second striker for UAE Pro League club Al-Nasr and the Iran national team.
+Mehdi Ghayedi (مهدی قایدی; born 5 December 1998) is an Iranian professional footballer who plays as a winger or second striker for UAE Pro League club Al-Nasr and the Iran national team.

 Club career

-Iranjavan
+Iranjavan Bushehr

-Ghayedi was born in Bushehr, Iran, and started his career at youth level with Iranjavan Bushehr.
-He was promoted to the senior squad before the start of the 2016–17 and scored 10 times.
-He was named as the Azadegan League young player of the season for the 2016–17 season in July 2017.
+Ghayedi was born in Bushehr and began his career at the youth level with local side Iranjavan Bushehr.
+After his promotion to the senior squad, he was named the 2016–17 Azadegan League Young Player of the Season for scoring 10 league goals.